 About Kelly Clark

 “The opportunity to advocate for abused children and for adults who were abused as children, and to walk alongside them as they heal from their abuse, is one of the great privileges of my life.
 To see these people go from victims to survivors to thrivers never ceases to amaze and inspire me,” said Kelly Clark, a partner at O’Donnell Clark & Crew LLP and one of the leading child-abuse lawyers in the nation.
-Sadly, Kelly passed away on December 17, 2013 while being treated for unknown health issues at the Mayo Clinic.
-He was 56 years old.

 Kelly was a trial and appellate lawyer representing individuals, families and businesses against large or powerful institutions, public and private.
 He was recognized for his courtroom skills, for his knowledge of public, constitutional and child-abuse law, and for his tenacious and creative litigation strategies.
 A former two-term Oregon legislator, as of 2009 Kelly practiced before or against some 85 federal, state and local government agencies.
 He brought cases in state and federal court on civil rights, voting rights, education rights—including pioneering wins for charter schools—as well as cases on religious liberty, free speech and property rights.
 He had been the legal counsel to numerous political campaigns, including legislative, congressional and gubernatorial candidates.